French economy based entirely on Serge Gainsbourg back catalogue

 THERE has been hardly any economic activity in France since the last Serge Gainsbourg album, it has emerged.

-As the country’s accounts were scrutinised prior to an EU summit, it emerged that the priapic Galouise-scented troubadour has been keeping the nation financially afloat for two decades since his death.
+Official statistics confirmed the priapic Galouise-scented troubadour has been keeping the nation financially afloat for two decades since his death.

 “Apart from that France has sold a few hatchbacks and some croissants but nothing very meaningful.”